Hike at a Glance

 Wail State Forest is located roughly 335 kilometres north-west of Melbourne and is easily reached via the Western Highway.
 From Melbourne, follow the highway through Ballarat to Horsham, then continue about 25 kilometres north-north-west to the Wail Nursery turn-off, which leads directly into the forest.
 If you’re travelling from Adelaide, Wail is approximately 40 kilometres from Nhill along the same highway.

-Closest towns to this walk: Dimboola, Horsham, Nhill, St Arnaud, Warracknabeal
+Nearby towns: Dimboola, Horsham, Nhill, St Arnaud, Warracknabeal

 About the region